-Education: TSX Venture Investing
+TSX Venture Investing

 Risk and Opportunity on the TSX Venture

-Volatility on the TSX Venture
+Volatility and the TSX Venture — Name of the Game

-For over a decade, we have worked directly with dozens of public companies who call the TSX Venture home.
-We have seen many investment crazes and fads come and go - from rare earth metals to marijuana-related issuers to gold and graphite plays.
+For over a decade, we have worked directly with dozens of public companies that trade on the TSX Venture.
+During that time, we have seen many investment fads come and go on the exchange — from rare earth metals, marijuana-related issuers to gold and graphite plays.
 When a sector is hot, the gains can be incredible; but when it falls out of favor, well, if you’re holding a micro-cap, look out below.